500-502 Wolfe Street

 The site of Tuscan Villa Hospital today, at 500-502 Wolfe St.

-This large private residence was confiscated for use as a branch of the Wolfe Street Hospital, for the First Division.
+This large private residence was confiscated for use as a branch of the Wolfe Street Hospital, which was the 1st Division General Hospital.

 The Tuscan Villa had been built in the Italianate style that became popular in the U.S. in the earlier part of the 1800s.
 Although the 1911 Photographic History of the Civil War labels this building as the Friends’ Meeting House, the photograph appears to show the Tuscan Villa, with the